MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 Here are three basic scenarios to keep in mind.

 First lets consider, **Ports 1 and 4**.
 These ports are open.
 Which means they permit packets from internal and external sources.
-So in the case of TCP protocol, which forms explicit connections or circuits before transmitting data via a handshake mechanism, such connections can be externally or internally initiated.
+So in the case of the TCP protocol, which forms explicit connections or circuits before transmitting data via a handshake mechanism, such connections can be externally or internally initiated.

 In the case of **Port 2**, it allows unrestricted flow of information if the connection is initiated internally.
 However, it blocks all external requests to initiate an information flow.
 That is, it permits packets from external sources only if they correspond to a “connection” initiated by an internal source.
 The firewall will not permit connection requests from external sources.
 This restriction is useful when an internal web client initiates a web browsing request, then the firewall will allow the corresponding incoming response from an external webserver to pass through the firewall.
 Any connection initiated externally will not be allowed.